onixgod/Active-Directory-Shuffler-and-Slack-Integration/README.md

 Copy the **Channel ID** from the browser's address bar when viewing the channel.

 ![image](https://github.com/user-attachments/assets/83c931e9-c067-4061-a219-0bb5eff9684e)<br>
-_Channel identification process for configuring Shuffler to send alerts to the correct Slack channel._
+_Channel identification process for configuring Shuffle to send alerts to the correct Slack channel._

 ### 6.11 Connecting Workflow Components

-Paste the Channel ID into the **Channel** field in Shuffler's Slack connector configuration.
+Paste the Channel ID into the **Channel** field in Shuffle's Slack connector configuration.

 ![image](https://github.com/user-attachments/assets/aa10c152-638f-434c-be3f-5bdc344b3b0a)<br>
 _Slack connector finalisation showing the channel targeting for automated alert delivery._